AI for drug discovery and cellular profiling

 Journal of Chemical Information and Modeling, 2024

-Improved Early Detection of Drug-Induced Liver Injury by Integrating Predicted in Vivo and in Vitro Data
+Improved Detection of Drug-Induced Liver Injury by Integrating Predicted In Vivo and In Vitro Data

-Improved Early Detection of Drug-Induced Liver Injury by Integrating Predicted in Vivo and in Vitro Data
+Improved Detection of Drug-Induced Liver Injury by Integrating Predicted In Vivo and In Vitro Data

 Calibrated prediction of scarce adverse drug reaction labels with conditional neural processes